digidem/comapeo-mobile/docs/EndToEndTests/Project.md

 - Ensures that a user can edit their device name
 - Checks that if a user starts editing and decides to leave the page, a warning is shown
 - Checks that a user can leave the page without saving and the device name doesn't change

-### Special Considerations

-- This test does not test the save button as it is not working.
-An [issue](https://github.com/digidem/comapeo-mobile/issues/434) has been created.
+- Checks that once a user saves the new device name, it appears on the screen